Dailies

-In some regions such as the UK, India and Canada, dailies are usually referred to as rushes or daily rushes, referring to the speed at which the film prints were developed.
+In some regions including the UK, India and Canada, dailies are usually referred to as rushes or daily rushes, referring to the speed at which the film prints were developed.
 In animation, dailies are also called rushes or sweat box sessions.

-Film dailies may also refer to the process of viewing dailies in a theater, usually by a group.
+Watching film dailies may also refer to viewing dailies in a theater, usually by a group.

 Viewing

 Dailies may be viewed by members of the film crew on a regular basis either early in the morning before filming starts, during the lunch break, or in the evening after filming ends.
 It is common for several members of the film crew including the director, cinematographer, editor, and others to view and discuss the dailies as a group, but some productions opt to distribute multiple copies of the dailies for individual viewing.
 They may be distributed via a network to individuals on set or remotely.
 Some filmmakers may choose to distribute dailies via a storage medium such as DVDs or USB sticks for security reasons.
 Individual copies may be uniquely coded or serialized to help discourage and prosecute unauthorized leaks of the material.

 Viewing dailies allows the film crew to see exactly what images and audio were captured with the takes, to detect technical problems such as a dirty lens, focus issues, exposure, etc. It also presents an opportunity for the director to evaluate the actor's performances and to confirm having captured a scene from an adequate assortment of camera angles.
 Timely review of takes allows the director to order a reshoot if necessary while venues and talent are still available.
 The ability to implement timely reshoots also helps mitigate continuity issues such as weather changes in exterior shots.

 Dailies are also often viewed independently of the production crew by producers, and studio executives, not engaged, day-by-day, in production but who must have assurances that the project is meeting their respective expectations as investors.
 Commonly, asynchronous daily sequences are repetitious, often including multiple takes of the same shot.

 When production was done using film, directors and producers preferred to view dailies on film, rather than on DVD dailies.
 However, because of the costs involved and depending on the target quality of the film, some productions viewed dailies on DVD.
 With digital production, directors and others who need a high-quality viewing will simply use the highest quality viewing device available given the resolution.
 A high-quality viewing device makes it much easier to check for correct focus and smaller details.
 In the production of low-budget films with few crew and a short and uninterrupted shooting period, review of the takes may be very quick and a formal, regular group viewing of dailies may be forgone.